-I think you can handle things from here as installing Windows is just a matter of few clicks.
-For your convenience, I am adding the screenshots in a gallery.
-Click on the images to enlarge them, if you need to take a hint.
+I think you can handle things from here, as installing Windows is just a matter of a few clicks.
+For your convenience, I’ve added the screenshots in a gallery.
+Click on the images to enlarge them if you need any hints.

-Once you have successfully installed Windows 10, you’ll find that the internet connection is shared with the virtual Windows as well.
-No need for further configuration.
-Here, It’s FOSS in Edge browser in Windows 10 inside a VM.
+Once you’ve successfully installed Windows 10, you’ll find that the internet connection is shared with the virtual Windows as well: no need for further configuration.
+Here’s It’s FOSS on the Edge browser in Windows 10 inside a VM.

-When you are done using the virtual Windows, you can go back to the main screen and switch off the virtual Windows from there:
+When you’re done using the virtual Windows, you can go back to the main screen and switch off the virtual machine from there:

-To start the virtual OS again, just click on the Start (green arrow) in the main screen of VirtualBox again.
+To start the virtual OS again, just click on Start (green arrow) on the main screen of VirtualBox again.
 That’s it.
-More on using virtual OS later.
-I think this gives you a good idea of how to install Windows in Linux Mint in first place :)
+More on using virtual operating systems later.
+I think this gives you a good idea of how to install Windows in Ubuntu or Linux Mint to begin with :)

-Did this tutorial help you to install Windows in Linux using VirtualBox?
+Did this tutorial help you install Windows on Linux using VirtualBox?
 If you have questions or suggestions, feel free to drop a comment.